 Amenities: Desktop computers, printers, scanner, research help

 The Main Reading Room is the hub of student activity in Dinand Library.
 In addition to hosting the library's four large printers and a scanning station, this room contains the library's collection of reference books (encyclopedias, dictionaries, and more!).
-This is also where you can find our latest issues of different periodicals (newspapers, magazines, and journals), whether you're working on a research project, looking to catch up on current events, or hoping for a quick study break.
-There are a variety of Windows desktops for student use as well as large tables and armchairs for group or individual study.
+This is also where you can find our latest issues of different periodicals (newspapers, magazines, and journals).
+There are a mix of Windows and Macintosh computers for student use as well as large tables and armchairs for group or individual study.
 For a quick study break, you can also check out the archives' collections and book displays in the center of the room.
 Bonus -- the Main Reading Room is home to the reference desk, where you can find a research librarian or a trained student worker to assist you throughout much of the day and evening!
 It is also just a short walk from the circulation desk, where you can check out books as well as dry erase markers, headphones, phone chargers and lockers.

 The staff conference room behind the consultation area is open for student use when not booked for library meetings.
 Check the schedule outside the door!
 This room has flexible furniture that can be used as one long table or many individual working spaces.
 Working on a group project, or need to practice a presentation?
 The conference room also contains a large plasma screen hooked up to the desktop computer.

-This small area off the periodicals room is available for studying when not in use by librarians or faculty.
+This small area off the Nevins Collection is available for studying when not in use by librarians or faculty.
 It includes a single cubicle work area with two chairs.
-The second station is reserved for the library's Bloomberg Terminal.
+The second station is reserved for the Prebusiness Program's Bloomberg Terminal.

 The Debate Room on Dinand's second floor (turn left at the ramp) is a large space with a variety of different study options.
 Choose one of the larger work tables for group or individual study, or grab a cubicle or computer desk.
 This room houses the library's DVD and microfilm collections as well as the microfilm reader -- check with a librarian for help using the reader!
 Several large whiteboards are also available (but please don't move them!).
 Part of this room serves as overflow for the Writer's Workshop during busy periods.
 Bonus -- the Debate Room is just a few doors from the second-floor restrooms as well as from the Writer's Workshop, Academic Services, and your friendly research librarians!